SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 24 ft × 24 ft × 4″ slab.
 Volume math: 24 × 24 × (4/12) / 27 = 7.11 cubic yards exact.
 With a 5% waste cushion that rounds up to 7.50 yd³ on a quarter-yard dispatcher.
 I'd call Ozinga and ask for 7.50 to leave a working cushion, then check the forecast for the pour day — anything under 40°F overnight and the cure protection gets expensive (ACI 306R-16 protection period kicks in), anything over 95°F at discharge and slump loss eats the finishing window (ACI 305.1-14).

 Bagged is the wrong call here.
 7.11 yd³ is roughly 320 bags of 80 lb mix — a logistical nightmare even with a crew of three and a mixer.
-The breakpoint between bagged and ready-mix sits around 1 yd³ for solo work and 2 yd³ for a small crew.
+The breakpoint between bagged and ready-mix sits around 1 yd³ for solo work and 2 yd³ for a small crew (the bag-count vs ready-mix economics walks the price per yard at both ends).
 A garage slab is ready-mix territory every time.
-Where bagged makes sense on this page is a 4×4 stoop or a small mechanical-room pad — anything under a yard, where the short-load fee from the supplier outweighs the carry.
+Where bagged makes sense on this page is a 4×4 stoop or step pour or a small mechanical-room pad — anything under a yard, where the short-load fee from the supplier outweighs the carry.

 How I'd actually use this on a flip